Ray-ui/H-WILD/README.md

 ### Data

-Each .mat file contains a total of six variables.
+Each .mat file contains a total of six variables, as shown in the table below:

 | Variable Name    | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |